 Dominican dictator Rafael Trujillo, president of his republic from 1930 until his 1961 assassination, bought it straight from the 1953 New York Auto Show stand.
 In the 1970s it was refinished in silver with a red interior, bit the Louwman Museum, which bought the Berlinetta in 2006, had Classic Restorations Holland restore it ot its original condition.
 On completion, the 2.8-litre, 250bhp, V8-engined supercar won Best of Show at Amelia Island.”

 In the words of Octane Magazine … “This is the story of a dream made real, that of Neville Swales who wanted his own example of Jaguar’s never-raced endurance prototype.
 And he wanted it to look as Jaguar’s own example originally looked like when built in 1966.
-So it has lip-less wheelarches like a Jaguar E-Type’s, a lower rear deck and fewer, flatter rivets, rather than the factory car’s flared arches acquired during its rebuild after the famous crash at the MIRA test track in 1971.
+So it has lip-less wheelarches like an E-Type’s, a lower rear deck and fewer, flatter rivets, rather than the factory car’s flared arches acquired during its rebuild after the famous crash at the MIRA test track in 1971.

 Neville built it from scratch with painstaking accuracy and a genuine prototype four-camshaft engine, found in Germany and one of only three of the racing V12s built (and